truenas/documentation/content/TruenasApps/UsingCustomApp.md

 ### Defining Host Path Volumes

-You can mount SCALE storage locations inside the container.
+You can mount TrueNAs storage locations inside the container.
-To mount SCALE storage, define the path to the system storage and the container internal path for the system storage location to appear.
+To mount TrueNAS storage, define the path to the system storage and the container internal path for the system storage location to appear.
 You can also mount the storage as read-only to prevent using the container to change any stored data.
 For more details, see the [Kubernetes hostPath documentation](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath).